ZedDeeCee/ZedDeeCee.github.io/_posts/2026-02-22-random-book-haul.md

 ## [Pantheon of the Damned: A Dark Fantasy Novel](https://www.amazon.com/dp/B0GCDHBL1V){:target="_blank"}

 Author photo looks AI generated.
-Also, author apparently also has B.A. in the Arts.
+Also, author apparently also has a B.A. in the Arts.

 ## [The Cajun Curse](https://www.amazon.com/dp/B0G8484K3F){:target="_blank"}